1/28/25: Seydina Fall’s Vision for Planetary Health Cities

 Planetary Health research has taught us that our dismantling of nature’s intricate and fragile web is an urgent threat to human health and wellbeing.
 “Environmental” problems—climate change; biodiversity loss; pollution of air, water, and soil; terrestrial and marine system degradation—are expanding at a pace and scale that demands urgent action and transformative innovation across nearly every dimension of human activity from food and energy systems to manufacturing and the built environment.
 The Institute for Planetary Health was created to build a bridge connecting JHU’s vibrant community of faculty, staff, and students to work together in accelerating discovery and activating solutions to safeguard health on a rapidly changing planet.

-Learn More About Our Programs1/28/25: Seydina Fall’s Vision for Planetary Health Cities
+Learn More about the Institute1/28/25: Seydina Fall’s Vision for Planetary Health Cities

 Seydina Fall, Faculty Co-director for JHIPH’s Innovation and Implementation program, embarked on travels across Asia that deepened his global perspective on urban revitalization.